Metal 3D Printer Guide: Learn about metal 3D printing at home and industrial, technologies, applications, printers, processes, prices and more.

 In traditional manufacturing, making metal and plastic objects can be a wasteful process.
 Lot‘s of chunky parts and a lot of surplus material are used.
 When aircraft makers manufacture metal parts, up to 90% of the material is being cut away.
 3D printing metal parts uses less energy and reduces waste to a minimum.
 Especially, as the finished 3D printed product can be up to 60% lighter compared to the machined part.
 The aviation industry alone saves billions of dollars through this weight reduction, mainly on fuel.

-The Essential Guide to Metal 3D Printing: Overview
+Metal 3D Printer – The Complete Guide to Metal 3D Printing

 - 3D Printing Metal At Home